 We offer a comprehensive, balanced solution that makes it easy to use adaptive assessment for diagnostic and placement measures, while still having the flexibility of fixed-form items and tests for benchmarking assessments.

-- Ascensus Growth provides computer-adaptive testing you can use to identify student attainment of standards for the cognitive levels that can be measured effectively by an assessment, independent of each student’s grade‑level abilities.
+- Find out what they know: Ascensus Growth provides computer-adaptive testing you can use to identify student attainment of standards for the cognitive levels that can be measured effectively by an assessment, independent of each student’s grade‑level abilities.
 Administered over time, these tests provide a longitudinal view of student growth in core curriculum areas (English Language Arts, Mathematics, and Science).

-- Ascensus Target expands your assessment abilities with a fixed-form approach so you can measure grade-level proficiency.
+- Find out whether they know this: Ascensus Target expands your assessment abilities with a fixed-form approach so you can measure grade-level proficiency.
 Item and test banks for core subjects available.
 Includes an item editor to create questions that can support tests for any subject.
 Use the online testing engine to measure both traditional and technology-enhanced item types.

 How can a balanced assessment solution support a comprehensive assessment strategy?